For man behind gene-edited babies, a rocky return to science

 For months he’s been touting plans to develop affordable gene therapies for rare diseases, starting with the muscle-wasting condition Duchenne muscular dystrophy.
 He announced on social media last fall that he had opened a lab in Beijing.
 He spoke remotely about this new endeavor at an event in early February hosted by the University of Kent in the United Kingdom.

 And last week, he announced to the press that he’d received a Hong Kong visa and might want to work in the financial hub.
-But Hong Kong officials revoked that visa hours later, saying false statements had been made and a criminal investigation would be launched.
+But Hong Kong officials revoked that visa hours later, saying false statements were made and a criminal investigation would be launched.

 People are also reading…